LMJL-Alea/squat/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />

-You can compute the pairwise distance matrix based on the DTW for now:
+You can compute the pairwise distance matrix (based on the DTW for now):

 ``` r
 D <- distDTW(vespa64$igp)